 Watch the video

-Stuffed Zucchini Boats With Ground BeefYou are going to love this recipe for zucchini boats with ground beef and bechamel sauce.
-This hearty meaty dish with the tender baked zucchinis and creamy bechamel sauce on top will impress the whole family and become one of your favorites.
+Stuffed Zucchini Boats With Ground BeefYou are going to love this recipe for baked zucchini boats with ground beef and bechamel sauce.
+The baked zucchinis are filled with a hearty, meaty sauce and have a creamy bechamel sauce on top.
+A dish that will impress the whole family and become one of your favorites.
 Perfect for those summer months when you have an excess amount of zucchinis from your garden!

 Zucchini Boats & Ground Beef Filling Ingredients

 - 4 zucchinis / courgettes